johannesnoordanus/svg2gcode/README.md

 (This is because laser engravings resemble black and white images.)
 This means that it is possible to make laser engravings of text (fonts) and other drawing elements or even the entire vector drawing.

 You have full control of placing (locating) of the gcode end result.
-You can for example translate, scale, rotate and have the orgin at the image center.
+You can for example translate, scale, rotate and have the origin at the image center.
-*svg2gcode* produces higly optimized and accurate *gcode*. *gcode* file length is relatively short (because codes and coordinates are emitted sparsely) and laser drawing is sped up by speed moves and skipping of all empty parts.
+*svg2gcode* produces highly optimised and accurate *gcode*. *gcode* file length is relatively short (because codes and coordinates are emitted sparsely) and laser drawing is sped up by speed moves and skipping of all empty parts.

-More info can be obtained by looking at the documentation and examples below and the documentation of *image2gcode* (for example about callibration of laser engravers).
+More info can be obtained by looking at the documentation and examples below and the documentation of *image2gcode* (for example about calibration of laser engravers).

-*svg2gcode* has three compangnon programs: *image2gcode* mentioned above has similar capabilities but handles raster images files (like *png* and *jpg*) directly, *gcode2image* performs the inverse function and is capable of showing multiple writes (burns) to the same location and last *grblhud* which gives full control over gcode execution.
+*svg2gcode* has three related programs: *image2gcode* mentioned above has similar capabilities but handles raster images files (like *png* and *jpg*) directly, *gcode2image* performs the inverse function and is capable of showing multiple writes (burns) to the same location and last *grblhud* which gives full control over gcode execution.

  -----

 Please consider supporting me, so I can make this application better and add new functionality to it: <http://paypal.me/johannesnoordanus/5,00>

 My next update will add *fill-rule* 'nonzero' (see information on *fill-rule* below).

 <sup>(*)</sup> Note that an upgraded and corrected version of this library is included.
-# Supported SVG elements and attributes
+### Supported SVG elements and attributes

 *SVG* *path* and *image* elements (specific: ```<svg:path ..>```tags and images```<svg:image ..>```tags) are supported.
 Other drawing objects must be converted to a *path* first to be able to translate them to a gcode sequence.

-Attibutes *stroke* (color), *stroke-width*, *stroke_alpha*, *fill* (color), *fill-rule*, *fill_alpha* are supported.
+Attributes *stroke* (color), *stroke-width*, *stroke_alpha*, *fill* (color), *fill-rule*, *fill_alpha* are supported.
 Currently only value *evenodd* of *fill-rule* is supported.

-# Important Commandline options
+### Important Commandline options

 Option ```--color_coded``` can be used to specify what part(s) of the drawing to cut, engrave or even ignore.
 For example: